OCRBiologyExam Board Revision

 View mark scheme hint

-Explain how the Calvin cycle contributes to photosynthesis.
+Explain how light intensity affects the rate of photosynthesis.
 [4 marks]

 4 marks